 Lunch: The rich – go out to a restaurant for lunch everyday.
 The frugal shopper – goes out to lunch as well, but takes a packed lunch to the park.
 Everyone – went out for lunch.

 New Car Look: The rich – achieved a new car look by purchasing a new car.
 The frugal shopper – spent the afternoon washing, waxing, sweeping, scrubbing, shining, and detailing her car.
 Everyone – has a glistening car sitting in the parking lot at work.

 Baby Clothes: The rich – buy brand new baby clothes every three months for their infants.
 The frugal shopper – uses hand me downs from friends, co-workers, and “the rich”.
+(Some even make money flipping baby clothes.)
 Everyone – has their babies in cute clothes.

 What else can you think of?
 If you see someone doing or purchasing something you believe would bring enjoyment or value to your family’s life, ask yourself how you can replicate the same result within your own means.
 When you think outside the box, explore, research, and ask questions, you will be pleasantly surprised at just how many things you can have and do as well without going into debt.